-Tumbling as a skill is allowed, but not required in all divisions with the following limitations:
+Tumbling and Aerial Street Style Skills are allowed, but not required in all divisions with the following limitations: 1.
+Inverted Skills:

-- 1. Inverted Skills: - a.
-Non airborne skills are allowed. - b.
+- a.
+Non airborne skills are allowed.
+(Example: Headstand). - b.
 Airborne skills with hand support that land in a perpendicular inversion or shoulder inversion are allowed. - 2.
-Tumbling skills with hip over-head rotation: - a.
-Non-airborne skills are allowed. - b.
-Airborne skills with hand support: - i.
-Are allowed (Example: Back Handspring). - ii.
-Are limited to two consecutive hip over- head rotation skills (Clarification: both skills must have hand support) - c.
+Skills with hip over-head rotation: - a.
+That include hand support, must use hand(s) free of any materials in the supporting hand(s) for the skill.
+(Exception: Forward rolls and backward rolls are allowed). - b.
+Non-airborne skills are allowed. - c.
+Airborne skills with hand support are allowed provided the skill is limited to two consecutive hip over- head rotation skills. - d.
 Airborne skills without hand support are allowed provided all of the following: - i.
 Involves no more than one twisting transition. - ii.
-May not connect to another skill that is airborne with hip over-head rotation with or without hand support. - d.
-Hip-over-head rotation skills with hand support must use free hand(s) for the supporting hand(s).
-(Exception: Forward rolls and backward rolls) - 3.
+Does not connect to another skill that is airborne with hip over-head rotation without hand support. - iii.
+Are / is limited to 2 consecutive hip over- head rotation skills. - 3.
 Simultaneous tumbling over or under another individual that includes hip over-head rotation by both performers is not allowed. - 4.
 Only drops (airborne) to the shoulder, back or seat are permitted provided the height of the airborne individual does not exceed hip level.
 (Clarification: drops directly to the knee, thigh, front or head are not allowed) - 5.
-Landing in a push up position may involve any jump. - 6.
-Hip over-head rotation skills with hand support must use free hand(s) for the supporting hand(s).
-(Exception: forward rolls and backward rolls).
+Landing in a push up position may involve any jump.